VirtuaCreative/tutorials/_posts/2022-11-27-jekyll-chirpy-theme.md

   alt: "Going back to Jekyll with the Chirpy Jekyll theme."
 ---

-# Jekyll is great again
+# Jekyll is thankfully great again

 There's been a couple of years I had left Jekyll behind me for a few reasons: